benboba/svg-slim/README.md

 View the main item [Optimization Configuration](docs/en/config.md)

-### Use svg-slimming-loader
+### Use svg-slim-loader

-[svg-slimming-loader](https://github.com/benboba/svg-slimming-loader) is a loader plugin for webpack, which supports optimization of imported SVG files
+[svg-slim-loader](https://github.com/benboba/svg-slim-loader) is a loader plugin for webpack, which supports optimization of imported SVG files

-### Use postcss-svg-slimming
+### Use postcss-svg-slim

-[postcss-svg-slimming](https://github.com/benboba/postcss-svg-slimming) is a plugin for postcss that supports optimizing inline SVG in CSS
+[postcss-svg-slim](https://github.com/benboba/postcss-svg-slim) is a plugin for postcss that supports optimizing inline SVG in CSS

-## Why choose svg-slimming?
+## Why choose svg-slim?

 * Rich and powerful functions, enough personalized configuration parameters
 * Pursue the ultimate optimization effect